Saliva testing is an easy and noninvasive way of assessing your patient's hormone status.

 This discrepancy becomes especially important when monitoring topical, or transdermal, hormone therapy.
 Studies show that this method of delivery results in increased tissue hormone levels (thus measurable in saliva), but no parallel increase in serum levels.
 Therefore, serum testing cannot be used to monitor topical hormone therapy.

 When blood is filtered through the salivary glands, the bound hormone components are too large to pass through the cell membranes of the salivary glands.
 Only the unbound hormones pass through and into the saliva.
-What is measured in the saliva is considered the "free", or bioavailable hormone, that which will be delivered to the receptors in the tissues of the body.
+What is measured in the saliva is considered the "free," or bioavailable, hormone, that which will be delivered to the receptors in the tissues of the body.

 Serum Measures the "Protein Bound" Biologically Inactive Hormone Levels in the Body: